docsforadobe/javascript-tools-guide/docs/user-interface-tools/defining-behavior-with-event-callbacks-and-listeners.md

 - In ScriptUI, the W3C `EventTarget` interface is implemented by UI element objects (such as `Button`, `Window`, and so on).
 - In ScriptUI, the W3C `AbstractView` object is a UI element (such as `Button`, `Window`, and so on).
-- None of the “namespace” properties or methods are supported (such as `initEventNS` and `initMouseEventNS`).
+- None of the "namespace" properties or methods are supported (such as `initEventNS` and `initMouseEventNS`).

 The ScriptUI implementation of W3C mouse events follows the W3C DOM level 3 functional specification [for MouseEvent](https://www.w3.org/TR/uievents/#mouseevent), with